Energy industry: Environmental impact

 Government encouragement in the form of subsidies and tax incentives for energy-conservation efforts has increasingly fostered the view of conservation as a major function of the energy industry: saving an amount of energy provides economic benefits almost identical to generating that same amount of energy.
 This is compounded by the fact that the economics of delivering energy tend to be priced for capacity as opposed to average usage.
 One of the purposes of a smart grid infrastructure is to smooth out demand so that capacity and demand curves align more closely.

 Some parts of the energy industry generate considerable pollution, including toxic and greenhouse gases from fuel combustion, nuclear waste from the generation of nuclear power, and oil spillages as a result of petroleum extraction.
 Government regulations to internalize these externalities form an increasing part of doing business, and the trading of carbon credits and pollution credits on the free market may also result in energy-saving and pollution-control measures becoming even more important to energy providers.

 Consumption of energy resources, (e.g. turning on a light) requires resources and has an effect on the environment.
-Many electric power plants burn coal, oil or natural gas in order to generate electricity for energy needs.
+Many electric power plants burn coal, oil or natural gas to generate electricity for energy needs.
 While burning these fossil fuels produces a readily available and instantaneous supply of electricity, it also generates air pollutants including carbon dioxide (CO2), sulfur dioxide and trioxide (SOx) and nitrogen oxides (NOx).
-Carbon dioxide is an important greenhouse gas which is thought to be responsible for some fraction of the rapid increase in climate change seen especially in the temperature records in the 20th century, as compared with tens of thousands of years worth of temperature records which can be read from ice cores taken in Arctic regions.
+Carbon dioxide is an important greenhouse gas, known to be responsible, along with methane, nitrous oxide, and fluorinated gases, for the rapid increase in global warming since the Industrial Revolution.
+In the 20th century, global temperature records are significantly higher than temperature records from thousands of years ago, taken from ice cores in Arctic regions.
 Burning fossil fuels for electricity generation also releases trace metals such as beryllium, cadmium, chromium, copper, manganese, mercury, nickel, and silver into the environment, which also act as pollutants.

 The large-scale use of renewable energy technologies would "greatly mitigate or eliminate a wide range of environmental and human health impacts of energy use".
 Renewable energy technologies include biofuels, solar heating and cooling, hydroelectric power, solar power, and wind power.
 Energy conservation and the efficient use of energy would also help.

-In addition, it is argued that there is also the potential to develop a more efficient energy sector.
+In addition it is argued that there is also the potential to develop a more efficient energy sector.
 This can be done by: